Frank Buck (Tennessee politician)

-Frank Forrest Buck (born September 26, 1943) is a Tennessee politician who was a member of the Tennessee House of Representatives.
+Frank Forrest Buck (September 26, 1943 – January 24, 2024) was an American politician who was a member of the Tennessee House of Representatives from 1973 to 2009.
 He represented the 40th district, which is composed of DeKalb, Smith, and Macon counties.

+Life and career

-Buck is the son of John and Georgia Baird Buck.
-He has one brother, John William Buck.
+Buck was the son of John and Georgia Baird Buck.
+He had one brother, John William Buck.
 His father, John, started out as a sharecropper and eventually owned over 500 acre of land in Wilson, Smith, and Trousdale counties.
 Neither of his parents completed the eighth grade, as they dropped out of school to work during the Great Depression.
 His father was stricken with polio while Buck was at Lebanon High School.
 His father spent many months at Vanderbilt Medical Center recovering in the black lung, but never walked again.

-He served as a member of the House for thirty-six years.
+Buck served as a member of the House for thirty-six years.
 He was re-elected as a member of the Democratic Party.
 Buck was Vice-Chair of the House Transportation Committee and the Chair of the House Public Transportation and Highways Subcommittee.
 He served as Chair of the House Judiciary Committee, a member of the House Judicial Administration Subcommittee, and the House Criminal Practice and Procedure Subcommittee.

 Buck graduated with a Bachelor of Science degree in business administration from Tennessee Technological University and graduated with a J.D. from University of Tennessee Law School.
 He works as a farmer and as an attorney, owning a law practice with his wife, Lena Ann Graves Buck, also an attorney, called Buck & Buck Attorneys at Law near Smithville.
 He and Lena have 4 daughters, Kathy, Melinda, Sara and Jennifer.
 In 1990, Frank Buck narrowly lost to Bill Purcell in a bid for the position of House majority leader.